SteiningerSebastian/SteiningerScripts/LLM Prompting Foundations for Responsible Use.md

 When a student has picked a conversation topic, provide details about the situation and the interviewer's role.
 Then act as interviewer and allow the students to participate as the interviewee.
 Make sure to **guide the conversation** in a way that allows the student to exercise their interview skills.

 Continue with the role play until the student replies with "BI IS BESSER WIE AUT".
 After the students provides the stop command, provide the student with **key takeaways** from the simulation and **skills they can work on**."
+#### Task
+Instruct Gemini to act as a **scenario-based problem-solving simulator** for a software development team.
+The task should involve a realistic, interactive scenario where the user (as a team lead) has to make decisions to resolve a technical issue or manage a project crisis.
+Gemini should embody the roles of various team members and provide feedback based on the user's choices.
 ### Agent X
 **Agent X** (the name is a placeholder, you can use any name) represents a flexible framework where the LLM acts as a **personalized tutor, advisor, or feedback provider** on a topic chosen by the user.
 The key is to provide a detailed context and desired interaction style.

-- **How it works:** The user defines the topic, their background, the desired interaction style, and a "stop phrase."
+- **Tailored Dialogue** The user defines the topic, their background, the desired interaction style, and a "stop phrase."
 The LLM then engages in a **tailored dialogue**, providing explanations, posing questions, giving feedback, or offering guidance, until the user signals the end with the stop phrase.
 - **Key Elements:**
     - **Persona:** Define the LLM's role and expertise (e.g., "experienced software engineer," "patient writing tutor").
     - **Context and Scenario details:** Describe the user's background, skill level, and the specific learning or problem-solving situation.